38. Slovenia and Croatia – 2014

 It also has paintings from the 16th and 17th centuries.

-The church has a wonderful bell tower, which requires climbing 182 little wood steps to the top.
+The church has a bell tower, which requires climbing 182 little wood steps to the top.
 Going down, I went sideways because the steps were so narrow.

-At the top we saw this delightful view.
+At the top, we saw this delightful view.
 The sky was clear and we could see forever.

 Plitvice Falls

-The bad news is that part of the trail was underwater.
+However, because of the rain, part of the trail was underwater.

-Not knowing what sights we missed, I can honestly say that what we saw was stupendous, beautiful, and impressive.
+They were stupendous, beautiful, and impressive.
 We saw large powerful falls and smaller falls that went circularly around the lake.
 Often there were too many of them to capture in one picture.
 The hike was partially on boardwalks and partially on gravel.

 Split

 Split’s main attraction is Diocletian’s Palace, built in year 305 CE.
 The city walls were added around 1660 to protect the inhabitants from the Ottomans.
-The Ottomans got to within about 20 miles from Split before they were stopped.
+The Ottomans got to within 20 miles from Split before they were stopped.

 The main square in front of the palace is magnificent with Egyptian red granite columns from Luxor as well as a Sphinx from there.
 The Romans had conquered Egypt and took spoils.

 To the left, facing the palace is the smallest cathedral in the world.
 To the right of the palace is the Temple of Jupiter, now the church of John the Baptist.
 The square in front of the palace was the meeting place for visitors to the palace.
-Diocletian would come out to the balcony to celebrate the summer and winter solstice, and the subjects would all bow down to him.
+Diocletian would come out on the balcony to celebrate the summer and winter solstice, and the subjects would all bow down to him.

 The town has natural Sulphur springs, and next to the fish market is a Spa Building built in 1905 – art Nouveau style.
 On the building are sculptures of figures with their towels and fingers in their ears – to block out the fish market noises.